 On June 26, 2015, the Company closed a non-brokered private placement (the "Second Financing") raising gross proceeds of \$721,243 by the issuance of 335,463 units (each a "Second Financing Unit") at a price of \$2.15 per Second Financing Unit.
 Each Second Financing Unit consists of one (1) common share and one half of one (1/2) common share purchase warrant (each a "Second Financing Warrant").
 Each whole Second Financing Warrant entitles the holder thereof to purchase one additional common share of the Company paid a cash finder's fee of \$40,803 in connection with this Second Financing, as well as 18,978 finder's warrants (the "Second Financing Finder's Warrants").
-Each Second Financing Finder's Warrants").
 Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
 Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
-Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
-Each Second Financing Finder's Warrants (the "Second Financing Finder's Warrants").
-Each Second Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company at a price of \$2.15 per share for a period of sixty (60) months from the closing date of the Second Financing.
+Each Second Financing Finder's Warrant entitles the holder thereof to purchase the holder thereof to purchase one additional common share of the Company at a price of \$2.15 per share for a period of sixty (60) months from the closing date of the company at a price of the Company at a price of \$2.15 per share for a period of sixty (60) months from the closing date of the Second Financing.

 On July 17, 2015, the Company closed a non-brokered private placement (the "Third Financing") raising gross proceeds of \$270,375 by the issuance of 125,756 units (each a "Third Financing Unit") at a price of \$2.15 per Third Financing Unit.
 Each Third Financing Unit consists of one (1) common share and one half of one (1/2) common share purchase warrant (each a "Third Financing Warrant").
 Each whole Third Financing Warrant entitles the holder thereof to purchase one additional common share of the Company at a price of \$3.00 per share for a period of thirty-six (36) months from the closing date of the Third Financing.
 The Company paid a cash finder's fee of \$16,223 in connection with this Third Financing, as well as 7,545 finder's warrants (the "Third Financing Finder's Warrants").
-Each Third Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company paid a cash finder's fee of \$16,223 in connection with this Third Financing, as well as 7,545 finder's warrants (the "Third Financing Finder's Warrants").
+Each Third Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company paid a cash finder is fee of \$16,223 in connection with this Third Financing, as well as 7,545 finder's warrants (the "Third Financing Finder's Warrants").
 Each Third Financing Finder's Warrant entitles the holder thereof to purchase one additional common share of the Company at a price of \$2.15 per share for a period of sixty (60) months from the closing date of the Third Financing.